AssadAldin/lessons-dashboard/README.md

 - **Scalability**: Perfect for small classes or large educational institutions.

 ## Support
-If you encounter any issues or have questions, please contact our support team at [support@example.com].
+If you encounter any issues or have questions, please contact our support team at our website.

 Thank you for using the Lessons Website Dashboard to enhance your teaching experience!